vidyasagar000/Quant-research-portfolio/notebooks/Risk_Decomposition/README.md

 A quantitative research project applying systematic risk decomposition models to equity portfolios in two markets — the US (S&P 500) and India (Nifty 50).
 The central research question is whether the same factor models reveal different risk structures across a developed and an emerging market.

-Built by a physicist transitioning into quantitative finance — applying rigorous statistical modelling, stochastic thinking, and empirical analysis to understand what actually drives portfolio risk.

 ---